marks/melodykramer.github.io/_posts/2015-12-13-you-made-everything-and-its-awesome.md

 **Sandor** made a [massive Hannukah-themed game](http://hanukkah.lol/) that's being played by thousands of people on Reddit and on Slack.

 **Wayan** made [a version](https://www.kickstarter.com/projects/134026492/jadedaid/description) of Cards Against Humanity for people who work in international development.

+## Geneology List

+**Tod** started [an awesome list](https://github.com/todrobbins/awesome-gedcom) for working with GEDCOM geneaology data.
+"Hopefully it will be useful for anyone wanting to work programmatically with family history pedigrees and the like."

 ## Giant Squid Video